brucedkyle/architectures/docs/sustainability/timeliness.md

 # Product timeliness

 Foods and ingredients expire or become unusable at some point.
-Manufactured parts and goods also experience decay and deterioriation.
+Manufactured parts and goods also experience decay and deterioration.
 Each of these may be measured.

 In the food industry, you may see different terms and date types on the packaging, the following are common practices and their meanings according to the USDA and FDA as explained in [Expiring Products – Food & Ingredients](https://www.canr.msu.edu/news/expiring-products-food-ingredients) by Michigan State University: